 Check out our newest, oldest collection of Keys images.
 The Scott De Wolfe collection contains some of the oldest images of Key West that we’ve seen around.
 We have scanned, tagged and captioned this amazing collection and are eager to share it.
 Here’s more info:Read More »

-We’re just a little excited that photos from the library’s archives are featured in the May 21st issue of Newsweek.
-If you subscribe to Newsweek, take a look on page 28.
-You can also read the story and view one of the pictures online here.
+We’re just a little excited that this photo from the library’s archives is featured in the July 2014 issue of National Geographic.
+If you subscribe to NatGeo, take a look on page 105.
+You can also read the story and view the photo gallery here.

-Library photographs have also found their way into Nature and Smithsonian magazines, as well as a permanent display at the Smithsonian’s Ocean Hall.
+Library photographs have also found their way into Newsweek, Nature, and Smithsonian magazines, as well as a permanent display at the Smithsonian’s Ocean Hall.
 Click here to stroll through our entire online gallery.